Treebate Terms and Conditions

 • Following a successful claim under the Program, you may not use the same tax invoice to make a claim under any other offer through ServiceWA or by the State now, or in the future.

-• If a rebate payment was capped due to your maximum rebate of $150 being reached, the same tax invoice cannot be resubmitted by another person to claim any remaining amount on the tax invoice.
+• If a rebate payment was capped due to the maximum rebate of $150 being reached, the same tax invoice cannot be resubmitted by another person to claim any remaining amount on the tax invoice.

 • The rebate will be transferred via EFT to a nominated Australian bank account.